madetech/vpn/README.md

 # Foxpass - VPN

-This repo contains a Terraform project that setups a ubuntu based VM built by Foxpass to use with there services.
+This repo contains a Terraform project that sets up an Ubuntu based VM built by Foxpass to use with their services.
-The result is a DNS address that users can use there google/office365 creds to connect to.
+The result is a DNS address that users can use with their Google/Office365 credentials to connect with.

 Links:
 - [VM built by Foxpass](https://github.com/foxpass/foxpass-ipsec-vpn) on to AWS